webpy/webpy.github.com/ideas.md

 ### user accounts

 web.py has long been lacking a user account system.
 The goal would be to build something simple and flexible enough that it could be plugged into all sorts of database backends and UI front ends, but still handle the details of HMACs and OpenID and stuff like that.
 If you're interested in this project, work with the mailing list to come up with a clear spec before you get started.

+### Built-in session middleware

+Sessions are a useful abstraction for web applications.
+Flup comes with some simple session middleware, but it doesn't back to databases (which is very useful if your deployment scenario relies on multiple web servers using the same DB server).
+It would be nice if web.py would come with a built-in, file or DB -backed session facility.

 ### other